aimee-mcneil-melville/ToDo-Full-Stack/README.md

 In this step we are going to configure the `jwt` middleware.

 In `server/auth0.js`, set `domain` and `audience` values.
-You can find `domain` in the `client/index.js` file we worked on back in step 2.The `audience` should be `https://fruits/api`.
+You can find `domain` in the `client/index.js` file we worked on back in step 2.
+The format of `domain` should be `https://cohortName-yourFirstName.au.auth0.com`, and `audience` should be `https://fruits/api`.

-Everyime a route recieves an HTTP request, the checkJwt middleware will trigger and issue an HTTP request behind the scenes (machine to machine).
+Every time a route receives an HTTP request, the checkJwt middleware will trigger and issue an HTTP request behind the scenes (machine to machine).
 The Auth0 service will compare the public signatures.
 If all goes well, `express` will execute the body of your route.

 ## 8. Server-side: Pass middleware to routes
 Now our middleware is ready to be used.